-This topic contains 8 replies, has 2 voices, and was last updated by Robert 1 year, 4 months ago.
+- This topic has 8 replies, 2 voices, and was last updated 2 years, 4 months ago by Robert.

 First of all, thanks for the great insights and information you provide!
 I’m following your allocation recommendation with a slight twist that is!
 90/10% in Funds S/C.